 - Uneven walls and plane deviations: The adjustable nature of the girts allows for easy alignment and leveling, simplifying the installation process on uneven surfaces.

-- Moisture management: GreenGirt CMH Delta eliminates thermal bridging which can cause condensation within the building envelope.
+- Moisture management: GreenGirt CMH Delta Adjustable eliminates thermal bridging which can cause condensation within the building envelope.
 It can also be combined with appropriate vapor barrier materials.
 This helps control the diffusion of moisture through the wall assembly and minimizes condensation risks.

-- Structural limitations: GreenGirt CMH Delta consists of a composite metal hybrid (CMH) material that combines the structural strength of steel with the lightweight feature of composite.
-The design of the GreenGirt CMH Delta system minimizes additional structural loads, making it suitable for buildings with load-bearing constraints.
+- Structural limitations: GreenGirt CMH Delta Adjustable consists of a composite metal hybrid (CMH) material that combines the structural strength of steel with the lightweight feature of composite.
+The design of the GreenGirt CMH Delta Adjustable system minimizes additional structural loads, making it suitable for buildings with load-bearing constraints.

 - Compatibility with existing systems: The system’s adaptability ensures seamless integration with existing cladding, roofing, or additional building envelope systems.

-- Cost and budget constraints: The adjustable base brackets and rails within the GreenGirt CMH Delta system simplifies the installation process, reducing labor costs by accommodating uneven walls and plane deviations without the need for extensive surface preparation and leveling.
-In addition, the GreenGirt CMH Delta Adjustable can work with a wide range of substrates, while the composition minimizes the need for additional materials, lowering overall project costs.
-Lastly, the durable design of the GreenGirt CMH Delta system ensures long-lasting performance with minimal maintenance costs.
+- Cost and budget constraints: The adjustable base brackets and rails within the GreenGirt CMH Delta Adjustable system simplifies the installation process, reducing labor costs by accommodating uneven walls and plane deviations without the need for extensive surface preparation and leveling.
+In addition, GreenGirt CMH Delta Adjustable can work with a wide range of substrates, while the composition minimizes the need for additional materials, lowering overall project costs.
+Lastly, the durable design of GreenGirt CMH Delta Adjustable ensures long-lasting performance with minimal maintenance costs.

 Conclusion

 By addressing these challenges and following best practices, the GreenGirt CMH Delta Adjustable continuous insulation system provides a comprehensive solution for retrofitting existing buildings, ensuring they measure up to modern building performance standards.
-This innovative system not only improves energy efficiency and occupant comfort, but also contributes to a more sustainable and resilient built environment.
+This innovative system not only improves energy efficiency and occupant comfort but also contributes to a more sustainable and resilient built environment.